+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The meter and consumer unit are located within an enclosure in the hallway.
+PVC cabling connects to 13 amp power outlets.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located externally.
+The meter is located externally.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Bathroom fittings comprise a bath with electric shower, W.C. and wash hand basin.
+Visible pipework is formed in a mixture of copper and plastic plumbing materials.
+The bathroom suite comprises a W.C., wash hand basin and bath.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-I believe there is a gas back boiler behind the living room gas fire which serves radiators.
-Radiators have been fitted with individual thermostatic valves and there is a wall thermostat.
+There is a gas fired back boiler located within the lounge which we have assumed utilises the chimney stack.
+This serves radiators throughout the property.
+There is a hot water tank located within a bedroom cupboard.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-Drainage is connected to the mains public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-There are smoke alarms.
-Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
-The report does not include an asbestos inspection.
-However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.